-With planning and conscious eating, people with diabetes can safely enjoy a satisfying and varied diet.
+With mindful eating and enough planning, people with diabetes can safely enjoy a satisfying and varied diet.

-The following common lunch items can also be part of a healthful lunch for people with diabetes:
+The following common ingredients can also be part of a healthful lunch for people with diabetes.

 - low-salt deli meats, such as turkey and chicken